 Best Local SEO Practices

 We’re sure that you have a handle on your SEO situation.
-You know what your business does, what services it offers and you’ve probably implemented keywords into your website and you have the basics of your SEO campaign down.
+You know what your business does, and what services it offers and you’ve probably implemented keywords into your website and you have the basics of your SEO campaign down.

 Using the best local SEO practices is about taking your broad SEO campaign and honing it down to your local, target market.